tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/应用集成/数据导出至 ES_intl_en.md

 ## Notes

 - Data export to ES involves COS' data extraction APIs.
 For more information on the restrictions, see [SELECT Overview](https://intl.cloud.tencent.com/document/product/436/32472).
-- If you have added a data export to ES rule to your bucket in the COS console, the export function will appear in the [SCF console](https://console.cloud.tencent.com/scf/list?rid=1&ns=default). **Do not** delete or modify the function; otherwise, your rule may not take effect.
+- If you have added a rule of data export to ES to your bucket in the COS console, the export function will appear in the [SCF console](https://console.cloud.tencent.com/scf/list?rid=1&ns=default). **Do not** delete or modify the function; otherwise, your rule may not take effect.
 - Currently, the data export to ES feature is only supported in Guangzhou, Shanghai, Beijing, and Chengdu regions.
 - The data export to ES feature depends on the SCF service, which provides a [free tier](https://intl.cloud.tencent.com/document/product/583/12282).
 Excessive usage will be billed at SCF prices.
 For more information, see [Pricing](https://intl.cloud.tencent.com/document/product/583/12281).